 This dish features soft and slippery glass noodles, tender pork slices and juicy napa cabbage.
 Mushrooms are also added for additional textures and flavors.

 Glass noodles: these are transparent noodles which are made from starch.
 They can also be called cellophane noodles, and we call it miến in Vietnamese.
-We like to use them to make crab glass noodles stir-fry, chicken glass noodles soup, or in fillings for Vietnamese fried spring rolls.
+We like to use them to make crab glass noodles stir-fry, seafood glass noodles stir-fry, chicken glass noodles soup, or in fillings for Vietnamese fried spring rolls.
 These noodles need to be soaked in water before we can use them in any recipes.

 Pork: it is best to use pork cuts that have some fat, such as pork shoulder.
 The meat may be a bit dry once cooked if it’s too lean.
 I also don’t recommend using fatty cuts like pork belly which will make the dish too greasy.

 Napa cabbage: it is mildly sweet and aromatic with a crisp texture.
 Both napa cabbage and glass noodles absorb flavors from the food it’s cooked with well.
 This vegetable is also a great addition to stir-fried noodles.

 You will also need some garlic, onion and carrot to provide a flavorful base for the dish.
 I recommend adding mushrooms for extra textures.
 Choose any mushrooms you like or use mixed mushrooms such as beech, shiitake, abalone, maitake.
 I’ve tried adding fried tofu slices, but I personally like the dish with mushrooms more than with tofu.

 This braised glass noodles dish doesn’t need heavy seasoning since a lot of ingredients in the dish already have natural sweetness.
 You just need some salt, pepper and oyster sauce to season it.